zulip/zulip/docs/README.md

 * **Contents:**
     ```.md
     the right side of the [Subscriptions](/#subscriptions) page, labeled
-    **Stream Settings**, will now display the selected stream's settings.
+    **Stream settings**, will now display the selected stream's settings.
     ```

 * **Example usage and rendering:**